TheGitKid0/Villarreal-Portfolio/README.md

 This is my portfolio for CSC 235.
-In here, all 5 major projects will be found.
+In here, all 5 major projects will be found along with other assignments.

 The projects are as follows:<br />
 Project 1: a simulation of scooters being used in the Union College campus with the co creator being Theophilus Henle<br />